Mihso/project-beta/README.md

 - customer, sales person, and automobileVO more straight forward.
     - make PUT, GET, POST, DELETE for each so can test in Insomnia
     - include ID variable in customer encoder so customer ID can be retrieved.
+    - mainly use ["DELETE","POST","GET"] for delete functionality, so name function after delete function

 Forms/lists:
 - Sales Person sale history: